-- 1. The Taxpayer was a trust with X and Y being settlors, trustees and beneficiaries.
-The Taxpayer was involved in property investment.
-Both X and Y were signatories of the Taxpayer's bank accounts.
-X was also the sole director and shareholder of Company B. - 2.
-The Taxpayer returned only rental income for income tax purposes. - Customer Compliance Services, Inland Revenue (CCS) investigated the Taxpayer's 3. income tax affairs and formed the view that: - Money from Company B had been deposited in the Taxpayer's bank accounts and retained by the Taxpayer and was used to fund the purchase of properties. - Money from Company B deposited and used in this way was not: - recorded as capital drawings or loans in the Taxpayer's financial statements, or - returned by the Taxpayer for income tax purposes. - CCS issued a Notice of Proposed Adjustment (NOPA) to the Taxpayer proposing: 4. - Income tax adjustments for the applicable income years to include the money it considered the Taxpayer had received from Company B as unimputed dividends or, alternatively, income under ordinary concepts. - A shortfall penalty for evasion for each income year, reduced by 50% for previous behaviour. - 5.
+- 1. The New Zealand Companies Register showed the Taxpayer was the sole director and shareholder of Company B which carried on a retail business. - The Taxpayer also held 49% of the shares in Company A which operated a retail business.
+Y was Company A's sole director and held the remaining 51% of its shares.
+The Taxpayer was married to Y. - 3.
+The Taxpayer was also a settlor, trustee, and beneficiary of a Trust which was involved in property investment. - 4.
+The Taxpayer filed income tax returns showing wages from which PAYE had been deducted and shareholder salary from Company B and income from the Trust. - 5.
+Customer Compliance Services, Inland Revenue (CCS) investigated the Taxpayer's income tax affairs and formed the view that: - Money from Company B income had been: - deposited into the Taxpayer's and Y's personal bank accounts and retained by them - used to pay the Taxpayer's and Y's personal expenses - used to fund a property purchase made by Company C. The Companies Register showed Y was a director of and held 80% of the shares in Company C. - Money from Company B deposited and used in this way was not returned by the Taxpayer for income tax purposes. - 50% of the money could be assessed to the Taxpayer as shareholder salary or, alternatively, dividends or income under ordinary concepts. - 6.
+CCS issued a Notice of Proposed Adjustment (NOPA) to the Taxpayer proposing: - Income tax adjustments for the applicable income years to include money it considered the Taxpayer had received from Company B as shareholder salary or, alternatively, dividends or income under ordinary concepts.

+This summary is provided for information only and is not binding on the Commissioner.
+See page 1 for details.

+- A shortfall penalty for evasion for each income year, reduced by 50% for previous behaviour. - 7.
 The 4-year time bar periods for amending the Taxpayer's income tax assessments had expired in respect of some of the income years and in dispute.
-However, CCS considered that exceptions applied to allow the assessments to be amended at any time. - 6.
+However, CCS considered that exceptions applied to allow the assessments to be amended at any time. - 8.
 The Taxpayer rejected the proposed adjustments, and the matter was referred to the Tax Counsel Office, Inland Revenue (TCO) for adjudication.